shazow/nixfiles/README.md

 # Encrypt the partitions
 # Swap partition is also encrypted, so our hibernate state is encrypted.
+# We use luks1 (instead of luks2) because grub2 only supports luks1 for now.
+To convert, see: https://cryptsetup-team.pages.debian.net/cryptsetup/encrypted-boot.html
-cryptsetup luksFormat /dev/sda2  # Enter password
+cryptsetup luksFormat --type luks1 /dev/sda2  # Enter password
-cryptsetup luksFormat /dev/sda3  # Enter the same password
+cryptsetup luksFormat --type luks1 /dev/sda3  # Enter the same password

 # Generate root private key file
 # Can skip this if we don't want key-unlock support.
 Can be handy for things like USB-unlock.